 Upload a link of a job opening available in a new company on your LinkedIn account.
 Caption it “two animators and a graphic artists urgently needed”.
 Open and browse other sites on your mobile device and go back to check your notifications in the next 5 hours.
 What do you find?
 Very many likes and hundreds of comments – depending of course, on the number of followers you have gathered.
 Cool.
 But why is no one sharing these exciting updates you may ask.
 Or better still, when was the last time you shared a very nice piece a connect posted?

-Clicking on the ‘share’ button on social media platforms that has such feature – LinkedIn and Facebook for example, is big deal to many of us and surprisingly so because no one is asking for too much getting a split second of your time to share an exciting and valuable piece.
-The potential advantage we throw in the bin by our failure to share great stuff that we daily encounter on social media cannot be quantified.
-It amounts to burying million dollars’ worth of opportunities each time we ignore a beautiful stuff that deserves to be seen by a second and third party.
-Millennials are apparently the most selfish in their use of social media with their routine of rush in; scroll through updates, change display pictures and upload yet another video of a latest pool party all without taking time to check out what stuffs other random persons has got there in.
+Clicking on the ‘share’ button on social media platforms like LinkedIn and Facebook is big deal for many people and that is surprising because it not asking for too much to get a split second of someone’s time just to have them share an exciting and valuable piece online.
+The potential advantage we throw in the bin by not sharing great stuff that we daily encounter on social media cannot be quantified.
+Each time we only like and not share a useful post that deserves to be seen by others, we are denying some people of potential opportunities.
+Millennials are apparently the most selfish in their use of social media with their routine social media activities – rush in, scroll through updates, change display pictures and upload yet another video, all without taking time to check out what other information other persons have got there. .